 “This is a good indicator of whether or not there’s someone on hand for possible repairs and day-to-day needs, but also, if it’s a building that the landlord feels comfortable and happy living in,” explains Harris.

-According to Klein, the first thing a tenant should feel confident about before signing a lease is repair protocol (think leaky pipes or a broken toilet handle).
+According to Klein, the first thing a tenant should feel confident about before signing a lease is repair protocol (think: leaky pipes or a broken toilet handle).
 “What’s the turnaround time to be expected?” she asks.
 “Is there a management company or owner who will be there right away to attend to tenants’ needs?”

-Would you take this apartment?
+9. Would you take this apartment?

 If there’s one thing Jeneralczuk wishes his clients asked more often, it’s this.
-“Needless to say, I’ve seen thousands of apartment and see hundreds of options each month.
+“Needless to say, I’ve seen thousands of apartments and see hundreds of options each month.
 You hire an agent because they know the market better than you,” he explains.
-“By acting as your agent, I have your best interest in mind and with access to every apartment on the market, I should be able to guide you to the option that truly best fits your needs, given what apartments are available.”
+“By acting as your agent, I have your best interest in mind, and with access to every apartment on the market, I should be able to guide you to the option that truly best fits your needs, given what apartments are available.”

-How will I feel a year from now?
+10. How will I feel a year from now?

 Your agent won’t be able to answer this for you, but it’s an important question to ask nonetheless.
 While it’s easy to get caught up in the moment (especially if you’ve found a true treasure and have to act fast), consider what your life—and bank account—will look like 12 months from now.
 “You should feel confident that it’s not just the right decision today, but the right choice for the next year.
 Moving is expensive and, ideally, you’ll be living in this apartment for more than one lease term,” says Jeneralczuk.

-“The most important thing renters should feel confident about is the day-to-day life,” adds Harris.
-“Spend some time in the building’s common spaces and neighborhood to ensure yourself that this is indeed a place you could call home.”
+The most important thing is to feel confident about your day-to-day life.
+Spend some time in the building’s common spaces and neighborhood to ensure that this is indeed a place you could call home.